European Network in Aging Studies: Cultural aging

 Cultural age is defined not only as a biological function nor a calendar mark, but also as all the meanings ascribed to categories of age across different places and times.
 It takes into account the diverse realities of aging including how it intersects with disability, gender, ethnicity, race, sexuality, class, etc. Researchers use narrative, performative, and materiality approaches to study age.
 For example, they analyze representations (e.g. autobiography, fiction), cultural scripts connected to life stages, as well as the ways people manage the physical changes that come with age.

 Scholarly activities

 ENAS is a series editor.
 It produces books about the cultural study of aging.

 ENAS holds conferences and offers summer schools.
 Its members collaborate to their partners' projects, for example 'Act your age', a project centered on aging bodies and dance.

 They have many ongoing projects about the cultural narratives of longevity, the media and identity formation, healthy aging, gender and literature, and online dating.

+ENAS is affiliated with the Age, Culture, Humanities journal, which published its first issue in 2014.
+Age, Culture, Humanities publishes annual scholarly content focusing on aging studies and its intersectionality with adjacent fields of research, including LGBTQIA+ studies.
+The journal also examines the historiography behind the representation of aging throughout time.